-Between 1954 and 2015, FEMA issued a disaster (DR) or emergency (EM) declaration for the State of New Jersey for eight tropical cyclone-related events, classified as one or a combination of the following disaster types: one or a combination of the following disaster types: hurricane, tropical storm, severe storms, flooding, and tropical depression.
+Between 1954 and 2015, FEMA issued a disaster (DR) or emergency (EM) declaration for the State of New Jersey for eight tropical cyclone-related events, classified as one or a combination of the following disaster types: hurricane, tropical storm, severe storms, flooding, and tropical depression.
 Of those events, Sussex County has been included in three hurricane and tropical storm-related disaster declarations (FEMA 2015).
 Since the original 2011 HMP, Sussex County has been included in the following FEMA disaster declarations: Hurricane Irene and Remnants of Tropical Storm Lee in 2011, and Hurricane Sandy in 2012.
 Table 5.4.6-2 lists FEMA DR and EM declarations from 2008 to 2015 for this HMP update.

 Table 5.4.6-2.
-FEMA DR and EM Declarations since 2008 for Hurricane and Tropical Storm Events in Sussex County
+FEMA DR and EM Declarations since 2008 for Hurricane and Tropical Storm Events inSussex County